PoisotLab/ms_metaweb_transfer/README.md

 interactions [@Albouy2019MarFis], tetrapods trophic interactions [@OConnor2020UnvFoo], and crop-pests networks [@Grunig2020CroFor].
-Whereas the original metaweb definition was based on presence/absence, we focus on *probabilistic* metawebs; not only does our method recommed interactions that may exist, it gives each interaction a score that is mathematically equivalent to the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro], which allows properly weigh interactions as a function of how likely they are.
+Whereas the original metaweb definition was based on presence/absence, we focus on *probabilistic* metawebs; not only does our method recommend interactions that may exist, it gives each interaction a score that is mathematically equivalent to the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro], which allows properly weigh interactions as a function of how likely they are.